tegacodes/SocialSoftware/README.md

 Ethos and Practice

 This is a studio course and as such you will be expected to experiment, read, discuss and make.
-We will be doing some experimental works that may involve performance and personal research.
+We will be doing some experimental works that will involve performance and personal research.

 We will also be doing some programming using the Javascript language, specifically using <a href="http://p5js.org/">p5.js</a> and <a href="https://nodejs.org/en/">node.js</a>.